SDU-eScience/UCloud/frontend-web/README.md

 - `npm install`
 - `npm run start`

-When the terminal outputs `Compiled successfully.`, the project is available at `http://localhost:9000/app`.
+When the terminal outputs a list of entries, including `Local` and `Network`, the project is available at `http://localhost:9mast000/app`.

 `npm install` will only be necessary to run on subsequent runs, if the package.json file has been updated since the last time.